awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/lex-bot/README.md

 # TypeScript environment for tutorial using Amazon API Gateway to invoke AWS Lambda functions
-This is a workspace where you can find an AWS SDK for JavaScript version 3 (v3) tutorial that demonstrates how to use Amazon API Gateway to invoke AWS Lambda functions.
+This is a workspace where you can find an AWS SDK for JavaScript version 3 (v3) tutorial that how to build and deploy an Amazon Lex Chatbot within a web application to engage your web site visitors.

 The [AWS SDK for JavaScript v3 Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/lex-bot-example.html) contains these examples.